 The first thing you would want to have to narrow down your options of welding helmets is the tech that they possess and today what you would want to have with you is the auto-darkening technology.
 Introduced in 1981 by Hornell International, the auto-darkening technology has really elevated the safety standard of welding helmets thus making welding projects much safer.

 As mentioned, auto-darkening technology effectively decreases the risk of you getting arc eye, retina burns and other conditions.

 The auto-darkening filter comes with an LCD eyeglass.
 Auto-darkening filters automatically darken when the LCD detects the bright light that welding produces.
 Through this technology, welders are not just protected; they also get to save more time since unlike traditional welding helmets they would not need to slide the helmet up or down.

 More than finding the most affordable welding helmet you can get at the store, the budget is further concerned with how much you are getting your pockets worth it.
-Finding a cheap helmet is one thing but finding a cheap auto darkening welding helmet is something else because above all, you are taking note of the functions and what it can do for you.
+Finding a cheap helmet is one thing but finding the best auto darkening welding helmet is something else because above all, you are taking note of the functions and what it can do for you.

 Your typical welding helmet will usually be priced at around $30 but auto-darkening ones are in the region of $100 but of course, this increase in price is very reasonable as explained by what the auto-darkening technology is above.
 When taking note of this factor before buying, make sure to remember that a good welding helmet is an investment.

 The dimensions of your welding helmet should also be one of your concerns when choosing the best welding helmet for you.
 Having a helmet that fits your head properly is important in order for you to be able to move your head.
 Think of this one as your shoe or your regular cap that both feel weird if not fitted well.
 The same things go for your welding helmet because a well-fitted helmet will not bother you thus enabling you to focus more on the task at hand.